MicrosoftDocs/bot-docs/articles/v4sdk/migration/conversion-javascript.md

     };
     ```

-    In v4, we use a _bot adapter_ to route incoming activities to the bot.
+    In v4, you use a _bot adapter_ to route incoming activities to the bot.
 The adapter allows us to catch and react to errors before a turn finishes.
-Here, we clear conversation state if an application error occurs, which will reset all dialogs and keep the bot from staying in a corrupted conversation state.
+Here, you clear conversation state if an application error occurs, which will reset all dialogs and keep the bot from staying in a corrupted conversation state.

 1. Replace the template code for creating the bot with this.